beesanmotan/wro2026_MicroBS/README.md

 The Logitech C270 is connected to the Raspberry Pi 5 and provides real-time images for the robot's vision system.

+#### Motor Driver (L298N Dual H-Bridge Module)

+#### DC-DC Buck Converter

+The DC-DC Buck Converter is used in our robot's power management system.
+Its purpose is to reduce the battery voltage to the voltage levels required by different electronic components.

+##### Why We Chose a Buck Converter

+- Provides a stable output voltage.
+- Efficiently converts power with minimal energy loss.
+- Protects sensitive electronic components from overvoltage.
+- Supports reliable operation of the robot during competition.

+###### Role in the Robot

+The buck converter receives power from the main battery and reduces the voltage to the required level for the robot's electronic systems.
+This ensures that all components receive a safe and stable power supply.

+###### Integration

+The buck converter is connected between the battery and the electronic components that require a lower operating voltage.
+It supplies regulated power to the control and sensing systems, improving the overall reliability of the robot.

+###### Benefits

+- Stable power delivery.
+- Improved energy efficiency.
+- Increased protection for electronic components.
+- Reliable operation throughout the competition.

 #### DC motor
 #### Servo motor
 #### IR Sensor